vhavryk/JMeter-SocketSampler/README.md

 JMeter
 ======

-JMeter - WebSocket Sampler
+JMeter - WebSocket/SocketIO Sampler

 Compiled binary can be downloaded from the Releases.

-Please have a look at the [Wiki pages](https://github.com/maciejzaleski/JMeter-WebSocketSampler/wiki) for instructions on how to install the plug-in.
+Place jar file to jmeter/ext/lib folder to use this plugin